Guess? Inc. (GES)

 = —

-Based on the data provided, the Days of Sales Outstanding (DSO) for Guess?
-Inc. fluctuated over the given timeline.
-DSO measures the average number of days it takes for a company to collect revenue after a sale is made.
+Days Sales Outstanding (DSO) is a key financial ratio that indicates the average number of days it takes for a company to collect revenue after a sale is made.
+A lower DSO value generally signifies more efficient accounts receivable management and quicker cash conversion.